 Clinical School at The Children's Hospital at Westmead

 The University of Sydney Children’s Hospital Westmead Clinical School is a department of the Faculty of Medicine and Health located within The Children’s Hospital at Westmead.
 It is responsible for over 500 students in the Graduate Medical Program, over 70 postgraduate students (research and coursework) and a large team of volunteer teachers, tutors and examiners comprising medical and allied health staff both within and external to the Hospital.

 The Children’s Hospital Westmead Faculty of Medicine and Health has 30 staff involved directly in teaching, education and research activities and has an operating budget of over $3M

-As a leader in medical education and medical education research, activities include exploring evidence-based methods of teaching, curriculum development, placements coordination for elective students and junior medical staff, management and coordination of postgraduate students and their supervisors, and the establishment of a successful Masters in Medicine (Paediatrics) course delivered online.
+As a leader in medical education and medical education research, activities include exploring evidence-based methods of teaching, curriculum development, placements coordination for elective students and junior medical staff, management and coordination of postgraduate students and their supervisors, and the establishment of a successful Master of Medicine (Child and Adolescent Health) course delivered online.

 The School also offers clinical and research staff an opportunity to apply for conjoint and clinical titles and provides teaching and professional development opportunities and manages grants, scholarships and fellowships with the Hospital’s Research Office.